A warm welcome to my website – hopefully your first step in moving forward in your life.

 Our initial session consists of an assessment*.
 This is an invaluable opportunity for us both.
 For me to get a sense of where you are and where you want to be.
 And for you to see whether you would be comfortable working with me as your therapist.
 We then decide together what will suit you in terms of when and how often you want to see me.
 I can work open-ended or to a fixed number of sessions.

 The therapy hour is your space, and we proceed at a pace which is comfortable for you.
-But the healing comes from you exploring your experiences, and your thoughts and feelings that have resulted from those experiences.
+But the healing stems from you exploring your experiences, and your thoughts and feelings that have resulted from those experiences.

-So, exploring your feelings is your best way forward, and I may use different approaches to help you open up and explore in safety and in confidence.
+So, exploring your feelings is your best way forward, and I may use different approaches to help you explore and gain insight in safety and in confidence.

 * If you are referred to me for Brainspotting, we may simply go straight into the sessions without this initial assessment.